Beant Singh (politician)

-Beant Singh (19 February 1922 – 31 August 1995) was an Indian politician and the Chief Minister of Punjab from 1992 to 1995.
+Beant Singh (19 February 1922 – 31 August 1995) was an Indian politician and the 12th Chief Minister of Punjab from 1992 until his assassination by suicide bombing.
 He was a member of Indian National Congress.
-He was assassinated in a suicide bombing.

 Early life

-Beant was born in Jhajj Jatt Sikh Family from Bilaspur village near Doraha in Ludhiana District.
+Beant was born in Jhajj Jat Sikh Family from Bilaspur village near Doraha in Ludhiana District.
 The family migrated to Canal colonies of the West Punjab but shifted to village Kotli (Kotla Afghana) near Payal in the Ludhiana district after partition.
 He completed his education from the Government College Lahore.
 At the age of 23, he joined the army but after two years of service, decided to make a switch to politics and social work.